crossminer/scava-docs/docs/contributors-guide/technical-guidelignes/access-mongodb-pongo.md

+# How to access to MongoDB using PONGO

 ## When to use ?

 This guideline present How to the Scava Platform can access to his data stored in a MongoDb data base.
 The guideline describe how to create a connection to the MongoDb database and how to perform CRUD operation on platform datas.